NOMADIC BACKPACKER

 How to get to the Avenue of the Baobabs:

-The gateway to the Avenue des Baobabs is Morondava.
-From there you go 14km due east to Marofototra where you turn off and go 6km north on the unpaved RN8.
+From Morondava, you go 14 km due east to Marofototra where you turn off and go 6km north on the unpaved RN8.

-Yes, you could get there using public transport.
-Take a Taxi-Brousse to Morofototra and then a tuk-tuk, pickup, or even walk but the best time to visit the Avenue des Baobabs is at sunrise or sunset and in July, that is about 5 am and 5 pm so if you are visiting at sunset, the possible problem is finding transport back to town.
+The best time to visit the Avenue des Baobabs is at sunrise or sunset and in July, that is about 5 am and 5 pm so if you are visiting at sunset, the possible problem is finding transport back to town.

 Do you need a 4WD to visit the Avenue des Baobabs?